PoorBillionaire/USN-Journal-Parser/README.rst

     optional arguments:
-      -h, --help            show this help message and exit -c, --csv             Return USN records in comma-separated format -f FILE, --file FILE  Parse the given USN journal file -g GREP, --grep GREP  'grep' for a specific file name in a USN record, and only provide records which match
+      -h, --help            show this help message and exit -b, --body            Return USN records in comma-separated format -c, --csv             Return USN records in comma-separated format -f FILE, --file FILE  Parse the given USN journal file -q, --quick           Parse a large journal file quickly -s SYSTEM, --system SYSTEM
+                        System name (use with -t)
-      -q, --quick           Parse a large journal file quickly -v, --verbose         Return all USN properties for each record (JSON)
+      -t, --tln             TLN output (use with -s) -v, --verbose         Return all USN properties for each record (JSON)

 **--quick**

 **Warning: This logic does make (very good) assumptions about the data in question.
 On the off chance you are experience issues using this functionality just switch back to using usn.py without the --quick flag.
 Personally, I have never had issues with it.**

-The USN Journal is a Sparse File - A major pain point when parsing a USN journal is its size after being extracted to disk.
-Sparse Files of this nature can easily scale to be dozens of gigabytes in size, comprised of a large swaths of null values.
-As such, this script needs to 'hunt' for and find the first valid USN record before it can begin producing results.
+The USN Journal is a Sparse File.
+Depending on how the file was extracted, it may be bloated with gigabytes of NULL bytes.
+As such, a parser needs to read through these NULL bytes to find the first valid USN record before it can begin producing results.

-Using an interpreted language such as Perl or Python to do this initial hunting can be extremely time consuming if an Analyst is working with a large journal file.
-Applying the --quick / -q flag enables the script to perform this search much more quickly: by jumping ahead a gigabyte at a time looking for data.
-Jumping ahead one gigabyte at a time requires the journal in question to be at least one gigabyte in size.
+Leveraging an interpreted language such as Perl or Python can be a time consuming process if the journal file is large.
+Using this script, apply the --quick / -q flag to perform this search more quickly: by jumping ahead a gigabyte at a time seeking for valid USN data.
+Obviously, seeking ahead one gigabyte at a time requires the journal in question to be at least one gigabyte in size.
 If it isn't, the script will simply produce an error and exit:

 ::